remonlam/docker-dca/chapters/orchestration/setup-swarm.md

 $ docker node ls

-ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS y7ah4hw3zqqrqtyobry897o1k *   master1             Ready               Active              Leader
+ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS y7ah4hw3zqqrqtyobry897o1k *   manager1             Ready               Active              Leader
 ```

 # Add a second Swarm Manager
-The first master has been configured now it's time configure the second master node.<br>
+The first manager has been configured now it's time configure the second manager node.<br>
-NOTE: For production use alsways use at least 3 Swarm Managers for redundancy, 2 Master nodes won't give you any failover capacity.<br>
+NOTE: For production use alsways use at least 3 Swarm Managers for redundancy, 2 manager nodes won't give you any failover capacity.<br>
       Please read this guid for more information regarding Swarm Manager HA setup.

-### Connect with SSH to master2
+### Connect with SSH to manager2
 ```
 $ docker-machine ssh manager2
 ```